Skip to content

 It’s important to note that buying missing years may not always increase your State Pension, so be sure to check that any voluntary contributions will actually make a difference!
 Also, check if you’re eligible for National Insurance credits before making any extra payments.

-For those who will benefit, especially anyone close to State Pension age, topping up now can make complete financial sense.
 Each missing NI year costs up to £824 to ‘fill’ and represents up to £302 in annual (pre-tax) pension payments.
 So, say you paid £5,000 this year to boost your future State Pension by around £2,000 a year – you’ll break even in your third year of claiming, and if you live into your mid-80s, you could enjoy an extra £40,000 of inflation-proofed retirement income!

 And if you have some years with partial NI payments, topping up the year can be a no-brainer – each missing week costs around £16, so you could potentially achieve the £302 annual pension uplift for a fraction of that amount.

-Remember, the deadline for using the online service is 5 April 2025.
+Remember, the deadline for using the online service is 5th April 2025.
 After that time, the process may not be so straightforward, and you’ll only be able to plug gaps over the previous six tax years.
-So take a look while it’s there!

 Go to www.gov.uk/check-state-pension to get started.